 Her newest novel, Daylight Come, came third in the CODE's Burt Prize for Caribbean Literature in April 2019 and will be published by Peepal Tree Press in September 2020.

-Diana founded the Jamaica Environment Trust (JET) in 1991 and stepped down as CEO at December 2017.
+An outspoken environmental activist, Diana founded the Jamaica Environment Trust (JET) in 1991 and retired as CEO at December 2017.
 In that position, she has interacted with all levels of Jamaican society from the Prime Minister and cabinet officials to rural Jamaicans displaced by development and fishers denied access to beaches.
 Diana’s writing contains an authenticity and vibrancy derived from her active participation at so many levels of Jamaican society.
 She was a popular newspaper columnist for The Gleaner (1994-2001) and her short fiction has been published by Granta Online, Eleven Eleven, The Caribbean Writer, Afro-Beat, Lifestyle Magazine and the Jamaica Observer’s literary supplement, Bookends.
 She won the regional Commonwealth Writers Prize in 2012, for her short story, The Dolphin Catchers.
 In 2019, her story Picking Crabs in Negril made the shortlist of the Royal Society for Literature's V.S, Pritchett short story prize.